skienzmatishun/rippreport/content/p/striking-oil/index.md

 ---
-title: "STRIKING OIL"
+title: STRIKING OIL
 date: 2021-07-24
-thumbnail: "img/striking-oil.png"
+thumbnail: img/striking-oil.png
 tags:
 - Albritton
 - Regions Bank
 - Ethics Commission
 - Mabel Amos Trust
 categories:
 - ethics
 authors:
 - admin
+alttags: "Illustration depicting a school building under an oil derrick, symbolizing hidden resources and potential ethical concerns..."
 ---
 Tom Albritton and Regions Bank struck oil in Conecuh County.
 The population of the county is around 12,000.
 I guess Tom and the Bank saw no need to tell the citizens of the county or the relatives of Mabel Amos.

 Why should they?